-If you are thinking about applying to clinical psychology graduate school for a Ph.D., you may want to consider these questions: What about psychology interests you?
+You are wondering how to apply to clinical psychology graduate school.
+That is, you’d like to earn a Ph.D.
+However, before undertaking this step, consider these questions: What about psychology interests you?
 Working with people?
 Studying and researching human behavior?
 Teaching?
 A mix?

-Your answers will inform your decision as to whether you should contemplate applying to clinical psychology graduate school for a Ph.D.;and if you do decide to apply, what sorts of graduate programs you consider.
+Your answers will inform your decision as to whether to apply to clinical psychology graduate school for a Ph.D.
+Moreover, if you do decide to apply, it will help you to identify what sorts of graduate programs you should consider.

 Although it is not required, for those interested in a career as a psychotherapist, it’s important to seek clinical experience.
 If you don’t like clinical work, there are many other areas in psychology that you might pursue.
 However, prior to undertaking the rigorous demands of a clinical psychology program, it’s important to find out whether you enjoy clinical work.